Chipping Away at the Cultural Wall

 John Galdamez, 36, agreed, noting that TEACH “has helped out the Hispanic community a lot because (the prison) didn’t have an ESL (English as a Second Language) class.
 TEACH started an ESL class and it’s a way to help educate others.
 This is chipping away at the wall.”

 Some of the courses offer college credit, but many are designed simply to broaden inmates understanding of the world around them, or bring their literacy skills up to a level where they can take college-credit courses.

 Nearly 30 percent of inmates at the prison do not have a high school degree or its equivalent.
 The majority of inmates’ have less than a 9th grade level in math, and 29 percent have less than a 9th grade reading level.

 “We’re going through a political science course now,” Carter said, “and a lot of the guys coming out of that class are saying ‘now, when I watch debates and politics on the news, I actually understand what’s going on.
 I understand the difference between a conservative, and a moderate or a liberal, and what it is that they’re arguing over.’ ”

-TEACH has high hopes for expanding its offerings and has reached out to other prisons to see if there could be a way to transfer course credits between prisons when offenders are moved.
+TEACH has high hopes for expanding its offerings and has reached out to other prisons to see if there could be a way to transfer course credits between prisons when inmates are moved.

-There’s an element of selfishness in all this, as well, offenders said, in that having inmates go through the classes provides for more interesting discussions outside of class.
+There’s an element of selfishness in all this, as well, inmates said, in that having inmates go through the classes provides for more interesting discussions outside of class.

 “Our conversations are vast,” Carter said.